tky1026/rris_doc/docs/source/Doc/Guide/guide_doc.rst

 Build this documentation
 ========================

-This documentation is rendered using Sphinx, and hosted on ...
+This documentation is rendered using Sphinx, and hosted on `Read the Docs <https://rris-doc-testing.readthedocs.io/en/latest/>`_.

 To build this documentation locally, please follow the instruction below: